nicholashaydensmith/filesystemserver/README.md

 ## Development

-`fsserver` itself strives to be as small and simple as possible, leaving all features and extensibility to plugins.
+`filesystemserver` itself strives to be as small and simple as possible, leaving all features and extensibility to plugins.

 It also strives to have as few dependencies as possible, currently its only dependency requirement is for python pre 3.11 package `tomli`.